alagala/labs/azure/databricks/README.md

    ![The Workspace menu is highlighted in the Azure Databricks workspace, and Users is selected with the current user's account selected and highlighted.
 Import is selected in the user's context menu.](media/databricks-workspace-import.png 'Import files into user workspace')

-4. Within the Import Notebooks dialog, select **File** for Import from, and then drag-and-drop the downloaded `dbc` file into the box, or browse to upload it.
+4. Within the Import Notebooks dialog, select **File** for Import from, and then drag-and-drop the downloaded `ipynb` file into the box, or browse to upload it.

    ![The Import Notebooks dialog is displayed](media/databricks-import-notebooks.png 'Import Notebooks dialog')